-Changes to visitor guidance across Sherwood Forest Hospital sites
+Visitor guidance across Sherwood Forest Hospital sites

-The new rules allow the following across all three sites:
+As of Monday 25 April 2022, the rules allow the following across all three sites:

 - ‘Open visiting’ for patients who are on end-of-life care, require a carer or have additional needs (such as a mental health condition or dementia)